Idiopathic intracranial hypertension is a disorder characterised by features of raised intracranial pressure.

 Although neuroimaging is not used to make a diagnosis of IIH, there are several MRI features that can be suggestive of IIH.

 A lumbar puncture (LP) should be performed in all patients with suspected IIH if no contraindications.
 The diagnosis of IIH is based on measurement of the opening pressure (cmH20) taken in the lateral decubitus position (i.e. lying on your side).
 In IIH, the opening pressure is elevated.
 Basic CSF analysis should be completed in all samples including cell count, MC&S, protein and glucose.
 These are characteristically normal in IIH.

 Occasionally, the opening pressure may be falsely low due to other factors (e.g. Multiple attempts, hyperventilation, ICP-lowering medications).
 In addition, ICP pressure varies during the day.
 Therefore, if the opening pressure is low or mildly elevated and IIH is strongly suspected, a repeat LP should be considered.

 Weight loss and use of carbonic anhydrase inhibitors (e.g. acetazolamide) form the cornerstone of treatment.

 Treatment of IIH is directed to alleviate symptoms and prevent irreversible visual loss.

-Carbonic anhydrase inhibitors are thought to work by reducing the amount of CSF production This leads to a lower CSF pressure, less papilloedema and improved visual testing.
-The BNF advises to avoid acetazolamide in pregnancy (particularly in the first trimester).
+Carbonic anhydrase inhibitors are thought to work by reducing the amount of CSF production.
+This leads to a lower CSF pressure, less papilloedema, and improved visual testing.
+The BNF advises avoiding acetazolamide in pregnancy (particularly in the first trimester).
 These patients may require serial lumbar punctures if acetazolamide is felt too unsafe to use.

 Other medications that may be used: